 If you want a high-performance e-bike that makes riding even more fun than before, you should consider one of these.

-The e-fitness models are the most affordable e-bikes Cannondale makes.
+The e-fitness models are the most affordable Cannondale e-bikes.
 These are mostly zippy hybrid bicycles intended for road fitness riding, commuting, or casual city riding.

 The most popular models include: